Key Breed Facts

 The Manchester Terrier has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Their necks are quite long, being thicker at the shoulder before tapering to a dog's head which they hold slightly arched adding to their overall noble appeal.
 Front legs are well sloped, clean and straight being set well under a dog's body.

 They have well sprung ribs which are a little arched over a dog's loins and well cut up behind their ribcage.
 Back legs are well-muscled, strong with dogs having small feet which are very hare-like having well arched toes.
 Their tails are short being thicker at the root before tapering to the tip which these terriers carry level with their backs.

 When it comes to their coat, the Manchester Terrier boasts having a smooth, short, close and very glossy coat that's quite firm to the touch.
-The accepted breed colour is as follows:
+The accepted breed colour for Kennel Club registration is as follows: